The Pale (Ireland)

-The Pale (Irish: An Pháil) or the English Pale (An Pháil Shasanach or An Ghalltacht) was the part of Ireland directly under the control of the English government in the Late Middle Ages.
-It had been reduced by the late 15th century to an area along the east coast stretching north from Dalkey, just south of Dublin, to the garrison town of Dundalk.
+The Pale (An Pháil) or The English Pale (An Pháil Shasanach or An Ghalltacht) was the part of Ireland directly under the control of the English Crown in the Late Middle Ages.
+By the mid-15th century, direct English rule was largely restricted to the "four obedient shires", comprising most of counties Dublin, Kildare, Meath and Louth.
+This was the region in which English culture and English law were observed.
+In 1454, trenches began to be dug on the borders of this region, to prevent raids by the Gaelic Irish and Gaelicized Normans.
+The first recorded use of the name "English Pale" was in 1494, in an act of parliament summoned by the Lord Deputy, Edward Poynings.
+The region "beyond the Pale" was largely Gaelic.

+The Pale was an area along the east coast, stretching north from Dalkey, just south of Dublin, to the garrison town of Dundalk.
 The inland boundary went to Naas and Leixlip around the Earldom of Kildare, towards Trim and north towards Kells.
-In this district, many townlands have English or Norman-French names, the latter associated with Anglo-Norman influence in England.
+In this district, many townlands still have English or Norman-French names.

 Etymology

 The word pale, meaning a fence, is derived from the Latin word pālus, meaning "stake", specifically a stake used to support a fence.
 A paling fence is made of pales ganged side by side, and the word palisade is derived from the same root.
 From this came the figurative meaning of "boundary".
 The Oxford English Dictionary is dubious about the popular notion that the phrase beyond the pale, as something outside the boundary—i.e., uncivilised—derives from this specific Irish meaning.
 Also derived from the "boundary" concept was the idea of a pale as an area within which local laws were valid.
 The term was used not only for the Pale in Ireland but also for various other English overseas settlements, notably English Calais.
 The term was also used to refer to specific regions in other nations: the term Pale of Settlement was applied to the area in the west of Imperial Russia where Jews were permitted to reside.